2. Name of journal

 4. Ownership and management

-Information about the ownership: This journal is owned by the publisher, the Korean Pain Society (http://painfree.or.kr).
+• Information about the ownership: This journal is owned by the publisher, the Korean Pain Society (http://painfree.or.kr).

-Management team of a journal: https://www.epain.org/about/editorial.php
+• Management team of the journal: https://www.epain.org/about/editorial.php

-Journal management team (2022 - 2024)
+Journal management team (2022-2024)

-- - Journal manager: Francis S. Nahm (Seoul National University, Korea)
+• - Journal manager: Francis S. Nahm (Seoul National University, Korea)

-- - Manager of the review process: Seong Ae Yoo (Korean Pain Society)
+• - Manager of the review process: Seong Ae Yoo (Korean Pain Society)

-- Ethics editor:
+• - Ethics editor:

 Eun Soo Kim (Pusan National University, Korea)